 Our diverse end-markets and geographies continue to experience varying degrees of impact from COVID-19.
-The food service market, including restaurants, entertainment venues and hotels, experienced higher activity in first quarter 2022 as compared to the prior year when it was more adversely impacted by government mandated shut-downs and social distancing measures.
+The food service market, including restaurants, entertainment venues and hotels, experienced higher activity in the first nine months of 2022 as compared to the prior year when it was more adversely impacted by government mandated shut-downs and social distancing measures.
 This has resulted in year-over-year volume growth for many of our products that support this market.
 However, the environment remains volatile, and we cannot predict the future impact on the market segments we serve.